 Historically, much of the spiritual use of psychedelics took place with other people in the presence of an experienced shaman.
 Understanding and integrating experiences with divinity or mysticism are supplemented by connection with people who’ve experienced the same.

-If you’re looking to make sense of an encounter with ‘God’ or a paranormal encounter during a psychedelic experience, we can help you find a coach or mentor with whom to connect.
+If you’re looking to make sense of an encounter with ‘God’ or a paranormal encounter during a psychedelic experience or preparing for a future trip, our services may be helpful.
 It’s important that each of us receives the support we need on our journey using psychedelics for wellness.

 Spiritual Encounters and Role in Mental Health